Safe Effective Strength Training

 November 3 "Morality is contraband in war." -Mahatma Gandhi

-Some people love pushing the squat so much they'll tell you you need to do it if you want a bigger chest or arms.
+Some people love pushing the squat so much, they'll tell you you need to do it if you want a bigger chest or arms.
 And then a breath or two later explain the principle of SAID (Specific Adaptation to Imposed Demands) without blinking.

-Squats, though a good leg exercise aren't necessarily the best choice for every single athlete that comes through the doors of the weight room.
-In other words, as we stated in a previous article, "We would like to emphasize that there is nothing magical about placing a bar across one's back to develop lower body strength. "
+Squats, though a good leg exercise, aren't necessarily the best choice for every single athlete that comes through the doors of the weight room.
+In other words, as we stated in a previous article, we would like to emphasize that there is nothing magical about placing a bar across ones back to develop lower body strength.

 Whether or not the squat is the right choice depends on several things:

 The weight room is a tool for an athlete to utilize to develop strength.
-It's how the strength gained in the weight room is brought to bear on the playing field that matters, not how the strength was developed in the first place.
-Don't lose sight of that.
+It's how the strength gained in the weight room is brought to utilized on the playing field that matters, not how the strength was gained in the first place.